mateo0023/supernote-tool-rs/README.md

 However, there's no Optical Character Recognition (OCR) so they are first loaded with empty text fields.
 You can manually edit them and even save/load those title transcriptions with the Load/Save Cache buttons.
 When exporting, these settings will be automatically saved to the last selected settings file.

-## GUI Features

-- **File Import**: Load your `.note` files from Supernote devices.
-- **Export Options**: Choose between exporting various PDF files or merge.
-- **ToC**: Easily edit the Table of Contents with the pre-rendered titles.

 ## Contributions

 Contributions are welcome!
 Feel free to open issues for bugs, feature requests, or submit pull requests.
-Check out `CONTRIBUTING.md` for more details on how to contribute.

 ## Acknowledgments